 3 days of high-level talks and workshops on bitcoin, cryptocurrencies, DeFi, NFT, AI, big data, and quantum computing.
 Algorithm 2022 will feature an online component and will be on the weekend of SuperBowl 56.

 Algorithms have found their way into practically every aspect of our lives.
-Wheree’er you look, howe’er you range, algorithms are hard to miss.
-Increasingly being deployed to guide you along and fight a pandemic.
+Wheree’er you look, howe’er you range, proper deployment and utilization of algorithms point to a better and brighter future for humanity.

-The plenary sessions of Algorithm Conference will take place at the JSOM Auditorium, University of Texas at Dallas.
+The plenary sessions of Algorithm 2022 will take place at the University of Texas at Dallas.